 In their spare time Oswald and his older brother Ernest taught themselves to play the cornet.
 From the age of 12 onwards Oswald and Ernest performed music on Sundays outside the mission.
 The idea was to entice passers-by inside.
 The neighborhood’s population included many Catholics and Jews, and Oswald’s father was eager to convert them to the Baptist creed.

 Oswald was a highly talented musician.
-Later he was awarded a scholarship to the National Conservatory of Music, a scholarship that he did not use.
+Later he was awarded a scholarship to the National Conservatory of Music, a scholarship he did not use.

 At the age of 15, Oswald suffered two shocks: first the death of his brother Ernest most likely from tuberculosis; then the death of his father from kidney disease.